microsoft/NetPerfTest/README.md

 Get-Help ProcessCommands
 ```

-That’s it.
+That's it.
 Now sit back and wait for the script to complete.
 You should see the zip files from DestinationMachineIp and SourceMachineIP machines under the
 CommandsDir folder you specified (ex: C:\Temp\MyDirectoryForTesting\msdbg.CurrentMachineName.perftest)

 At this point you are done!
-Just don’t forget to share the folder contents and please do move on to the Cleanup step below.
+Just donï¿½t forget to share the folder contents and please do move on to the Cleanup step below.

 ## Cleanup
-Now that you’re done running the relevant tests, we recommend you run the cleanup script to undo the steps that were done in the Setup stage.
+Now that you're done running the relevant tests, we recommend you run the cleanup script to undo the steps that were done in the Setup stage.
 To cleanup the machine(s), please run the following command on each machine you leveraged for testing (Destination and Source machine)

 ```PowerShell